ViiNeuS: Volumetric Initialization for Implicit Neural Surface reconstruction of urban scenes with limited image overlap: Limitations

 \section{Limitations}

-Although SCILLA's reconstructed surfaces are highly detailed and accurate, we find that our method can fail in three distinct scenarios:
+Although ViiNeuS's reconstructed surfaces are highly detailed and accurate, we find that our method can fail in three distinct scenarios:

-\begin{itemize} \item Disentangling fine details from the sky: unlike StreetSurf~\cite{streetsurf}, which models close range, far range, and sky separately, SCILLA separates only the sky from the other scene's modeling.
-However, SCILLA may struggle to distinguish fine details from the sky, particularly in cases where objects are thin, as shown in figure \ref{fig:failure-kitti}. \item Fine details in wide sequences: SCILLA sometimes fails in accurately reconstructing scene details in wide and open sequences, such as scene 23 from Pandaset reported in figure \ref{fig:failure-pandaset}. \item Inaccurate road reconstruction: for sequence 664 from nuScenes (see figure \ref{fig:failure-nuscenes}), SCILLA faces challenges in reconstructing the road due to inaccuracies in the monocular normal prediction from Omnidata~\cite{eftekhar2021omnidata}.
+\begin{itemize} \item Disentangling fine details from the sky: unlike StreetSurf~\cite{streetsurf}, which models close range, far range, and sky separately, ViiNeuS separates only the sky from the other scene's modeling.
+However, ViiNeuS may struggle to distinguish fine details from the sky, particularly in cases where objects are thin, as shown in Fig.~\ref{fig:failure-kitti}. \item Fine details in wide sequences: ViiNeuS sometimes fails in accurately reconstructing scene details in wide and open sequences, such as scene 23 from Pandaset reported in Fig.~\ref{fig:failure-pandaset}. \item Inaccurate road reconstruction: for sequence 664 from nuScenes (see Fig.~\ref{fig:failure-nuscenes}), ViiNeuS faces challenges in reconstructing the road due to inaccuracies in the monocular normal prediction from Omnidata~\cite{eftekhar2021omnidata}.
 In comparison, StreetSurf~\cite{streetsurf} demonstrates more accurate road reconstruction, attributed to its road-surface initialization. \end{itemize}